CHAPTER 21

 the 2nd officer (A) Tormi Ainsalu and

-the 4th officer Kaimar Kikas
+the 4th officer Kaimar Kikascame to the bridge.

 Also the trainee officer Einar Kukk was on the bridge from about 20.20 hours to about 00.30 hours - see Enclosure 17.2.217.